panoply/syncify/readme.md

 # Configuration

-Syncify configuration options can be defined from a `syncify` property within your `package.json` file.
-By default, Syncify will assume your **src** files exist within a directory named `source` and the contents of the directory are using the default Shopify theme structure.
+Syncify configuration options can be defined from a `syncify` property in your `package.json` file.
+By default, Syncify assumes **src** files exist within a directory named `source` and the contents of this directory are using the default Shopify theme structure.

 ### Options

-The default configuration options Syncify uses will be automatically applied to your `package.json` file after installing the module.
-If you are using [VS Code](https://code.visualstudio.com/) then please add the [Package Schema](#package-schema) reference to your workspace settings to enable intellisense features on the field.
-Below are the default configuration option that will be applied.
+The default options Syncify uses will be automatically applied to your `package.json` file after installing the module.
+If you are using [VS Code](https://code.visualstudio.com/) then please add the [Package Schema](#package-schema) reference to your workspace settings to enable intellisense features on this field.
+Below is the default settings that are applied.

 <!-- prettier-ignore -->
 ```jsonc